Treating Depression with Acupuncture and Herbs

 Yoga and Meditation

-Yoga and medication have been instrumental for many of my patients as it has been their most powerful tool in helping them cope with depression.
-With regular practice of yoga and meditation people often feel that they have much more control over the depression and that isn’t running their life anymore.
-These practices are the gateways to the reset and restore the nervous system.
+Yoga and meditation have been instrumental for many of our patients, serving as the most powerful tools in coping with depression.
+With regular practice, people often feel much more control over depression, preventing it from running their lives.
+These practices are gateways to resetting and restoring the nervous system.